 If you are not shipping freight for the first time, the best way to avoid mistakes when completing BOL is to use the same form.
 This way, you can see what information you need to include.
 Additionally, this will save you time collecting and organizing data.
 And re-use of the sample will help you prevent errors while filling out the document.

 Today, most leading technology platforms or transportation management systems allow you to complete an electronic bill of lading.
 This system not only requires less time to complete the form, but t also increases accuracy.
 In addition, shippers, carriers, and 3PLs are all notified automatically if any required data fields are missing or incomplete.
-Technology makes filling out the BOL easily, conveniently, and quickly.
+Technology makes filling out the BOL easy, convenient, and quick.
 As a result, there is less risk of creating an incorrect BOL when using a TMS, leaving you free of extra charges and headaches.

 A good hack is to have a draft with pre-saved information if you ship regularly.
 Just like using a previous BOL, it will save you time and prevent losing essential data on your way to arranging a shipment.